hvr/head.hackage/README.md

   you submit a PR).

-- The patches SHOULD work with at least GHC HEAD and the most recent stable released GHC version (currently this means with GHC 8.2.2, GHC 8.4.1-alpha, and GHC 8.5).
+- The patches SHOULD work with at least GHC HEAD and the most recent stable released GHC version (currently this means with GHC 8.6.1 and GHC 8.7).

 - The patches SHOULD ideally result in the same code being compiled, as one of the main purposes of these patches is to make regression